13 Great Miami Restaurants Where You Can Actually Find Parking guide image

 Getting a reservation at Boia De may not be the easiest thing in the world.
 But once you do snag that reservation, take comfort in the fact that you will have no shortage of free parking options to choose from.
 It’s one of the perks of being a restaurant located in a strip mall.
 Other perks of Boia De include having an impossibly cute dining room, potato skins covered in stracciatella and caviar, and a chopped salad that should run for president.

-You won’t find many Downtown restaurants on this guide, because it’s a neighborhood that is the parking equivalent of a game of Tetris set on the highest difficulty level.
+Downtown id a neighborhood that is the parking equivalent of a game of Tetris set on the highest difficulty level.
 However, Verde is an exception.
 This casual spot in the back of the PAMM not only has a ridiculously good waterfront view, but it also has its own little parking garage on the ground floor of the building.
 It’s not free, but it is very convenient and much better than trying to parallel park on East Flagler while rude people honk at you.

 Everything about Jimmy’s, a classic MiMo diner, is wonderfully old school, including the fact that they have a free parking lot.
 Finding one of those in Miami these days feels like spotting a stegosaurus rex crossing the street.
 But Jimmy’s is stuck in time in the best ways possible, and it’s one of the best—and few remaining—greasy spoon diners in Miami, perfect for chugging coffee, eating eggs, and banishing hangovers.